 - What kind of website traffic can I expect with SEO?
 What are the numbers of searches per month and what percentage are likely to come to our site?

 - What kind of dollars are we looking at and how long do I need to keep investing in SEO?

 - How can we compete online in such a saturated and fiercely competitive space?

 - Who is going to be doing the SEO and how can we trust them?

 - What is the expected rate of return for our marketing dollar?

-All f the above questions will have been answered in detail in our first initial meeting.
-If you or your boss needs to go over this or need further clarification on any technical issue, it’s best to speak with me rather than second guess it.
+If the above questions will have been answered in detail in our first initial meeting.
+If you or your boss needs to go over this or need further clarification on any technical questions, it’s best to speak with me rather than second guess it.

-If all else fails please get him or her to give me a call on 1800 916 191 and I would be more than happy to explain this in greater detail
+If all else fails please get him or her to give me a call on 02 9360 8514 and I would be more than happy to explain why they need SEO in greater detail.